LuCeHe/slurm-emission/README.md

 Finally, we define the bash lines that will go in the sh, which are the lines that will be executed before the script, and will ask the system to load the necessary modules and activate the conda environment.
-Then we submit the jobs.
+Then we submit the jobs with `run_experiments` function, which will create the sh file and submit the jobs to the cluster.

 ```python